Gold Butte Lookout

 Directions

 From Detroit Ranger Station, drive east on Highway 22 toward Detroit.
-After crossing the bridge, turn left onto Forest Service Road 46 (Breitenbush).
-Drive 4 miles to FSR 4696 and turn left.
-Drive three-quarters of a mile to FSR 4697 and turn left.
-Drive 5 miles to the saddle, turn right onto FSR 451, then take the first right onto FSR 453.
+Directly after crossing the bridge, turn left onto Forest Service Road 46 (Breitenbush).
+Drive FSR 46 for about 4 miles to FSR 4696.
+Turn left (northeast) onto FSR 4696 and drive about three-quarters of a mile to FSR 4697.
+Turn left (north) onto FSR 4697 and drive about 5 miles to the saddle.
+Turn right onto FSR 451 and proceed to the first right (FSR 453).
 Proceed through the gate approximately half a mile to the parking area at the second green gate.
-The last 2 miles are rough gravel and dirt at a 10% uphill grade; high-clearance vehicles recommended.
-Hike half a mile on steep trail to reach the lookout.
+The last 2 miles are rough gravel and dirt at 10% grade; low-clearance vehicles not recommended.
+The lookout is approximately half a mile from the parking area via a steep trail to the summit.

 Amenities